Olivier-Boudeville/OSDL-Orge/src/doc/elements/objects/Orge-object-repository.rst

  - bedroll: for a better sleep
  - blanket: for a better sleep in low temperatures
+ - riding equipment: priceless with a mount
  - tent: when comfort matters
- - riding equipment: priceless with a mount

 Valuable Objects
 ****************

+ - coin
  - jewel
+ - gems
- - coin
+ - money

 Writing Objects